Denver weather: Pinpoint Weather Alert Day for freeze warning

 DENVER (KDVR) — Denver weather will stay cool and breezy Friday ahead of a freeze warning that starts at midnight and goes until Saturday at 9 a.m.

-The Pinpoint Weather Team has issued a Pinpoint Weather Alert Day Friday ahead of the first freeze of the season on Saturday morning.
+A Pinpoint Weather Alert Day has been issued for Friday night ahead of the first freeze of the season on Saturday morning.

 Weather today: Cool and breezy with sunshine